milesmcc/librenews/README.md

 }
 ```

 Get your credentials from Twitter at <https://apps.twitter.com>.
 Configure the accounts that you would like LibreNews-Server to monitor.
-The first field is the account's Twitter handle, and the second field is its human readable source name.
+The first field is the account's Twitter handle, the second field is its human readable source name, and the third field is for the channel the account belongs to.

 Once you correctly input your Twitter credentials, run `webserver.py` once more (in the exact same way) and watch as the server magically comes online at port `8888`.
 If you navigate to `http://localhost:8888` in your browser, you should find the beautiful LibreNews home page!
 This LibreNews server implementation has no database.